How can employers tackle harassment in the workplace?

 thrings solicitors how employees tackle sexual harassment at work

-Harassment, especially of a sexual nature, is something that no one ever wants to experience, but as the recent investigation into MP Chris Pincher groping Civil Service and House of Lords employees has shown, it is something all employers should take action to prevent.
+Harassment, especially of a sexual nature, is something that no one ever wants to experience, but as the investigation into MP Chris Pincher groping Civil Service and House of Lords employees has shown, it is something all employers should take action to prevent.

 What does the law consider ‘harassment’ to be?